rapid7/insightconnect-plugins/rpm/help.md

 ##### Input

 As input, the plugin takes the expected parts of a complete RPM package label: name<epoch:>-version-release.arch.
-For better accuracy in identifying the users intended package, the user is also asked to specify their distro and architecture.
+For better accuracy in identifying the users intended package, the user is also asked to specify their distribution and architecture.
 Note that a label must match exactly to find a specific package, and label sections must be specified from left to right.
 Thus, release info without the version is ignored when searching.
 A custom repository URL may also be specified, which will disable all other repos.
-If a custom key URL is also given (note: URL), then the key is used to do a checksig on the package downloaded before it is examined by RPM.
+If a custom key URL is also given (note: URL), then the key is used to do a check signature on the package downloaded before it is examined by RPM.

 Briefly, when given a package, the plugin checks to see if the cache already holds the results of am `rpm -qi --dump`.
-If it does not, yumdownloader downloads the package and automatically performs a checksig before inspecting it and caching the result.
+If it does not, yum downloader downloads the package and automatically performs a check signature before inspecting it and caching the result.

 |Name|Type|Default|Required|Description|Enum|
 |----|----|-------|--------|-----------|----|